12 Best Honeymoon Destinations in Turkey

 We may earn a commission from affiliate links ()

 Whether you're looking for a honeymoon all about the beach, want a city-slicker escape, or a rural hideaway, Turkey has a destination for you.

 Its beautiful coastline and Mediterranean villages have romance wrapped up, while inland, the fairy-tale landscape of Cappadocia has become a honeymooning hot spot, where you can hot-air balloon and stay in a luxury cave.

-As well as resorts (found along the coastline), Turkey offers high-class boutique hotels, often in restored buildings, and old Ottoman mansions loaded with historic ambience, which adds an extra frisson of old-world glamor and elegance to your honeymoon stay.
+As well as luxury beach resorts (found along the coastline), Turkey offers high-class boutique hotels, often in restored buildings, and old Ottoman mansions loaded with historic ambience, which adds an extra frisson of old-world glamor and elegance to your honeymoon stay.

 Plan where to stay using our list of the best honeymoon destinations in Turkey.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.